 Your Big Data Analytics graduate certificate gives you many career opportunities

 Graduates of this program are able to collect, organize and correlate data for a wide range of industries including government, applied research, human resources, health care, and sales and marketing.
-Leveraging prior background, skills, and experience, students may be employed in roles such as Data Analyst, Data Visualization Developer, Business Intelligence (BI) Specialist, Analytics Specialist, BI Solutions Architect or Business Analytic Specialist.
+Leveraging prior background, skills and experience, students may be employed in roles such as Data Analyst, Business Analyst, BI Developer, ETL Developer, Database Developer, NoSQL Developer, Data Visualization Developer, Business Intelligence (BI) Specialist, Analytics Specialist, BI Solutions Architect, or Business Analytic Specialist.

 Why study Big Data Analytics at Georgian?

 Be among the first graduates in this dynamic and growing field of research.

 The right mix of skills

 Learn the mix of technical, business and communications skills you need to succeed.

 The right experiences